tgi-io/tgi-core/spec/README.md

 <blockquote>returns <strong>test4: 0</strong> as expected
 </blockquote>
 #### ATTRIBUTES
-<p>Application extends model and inherits the attributes property.
-All Presentation objects have the following attributes:</p>
+Application extends model and inherits the attributes property.
+All Presentation objects have the following attributes:

 &nbsp;<b><i>following attributes are defined::</i></b>
 ```javascript
 var presentation = new Application(); // default attributes and values